 What if I’m one of the people managing multiple accounts?

-This change has emphasized that the current WooCommerce system is not friendly to those with multi-client management in mind.
+This change has emphasized that the current WooCommerce.com system is not friendly to those needing multi-client management.

 People have found workarounds for this, but none of these strategies are really ideal.
 Long-term, any changes we made to the login flow were always going to cause issues.

 We had already re-prioritized a number of features on our roadmap to make life for developers managing dozens of client accounts much smoother, and hope to have something to be able to announce there soon.

 If you’ve been particularly affected here, the specific tactics you should take will depend entirely on your approach to date.
 We encourage you to open a ticket for advice.
 And we encourage you to point out all of the advantages of WordPress.com accounts to your clients.